JAVA TUTORIAL

 Primitive:

-• These are the basic built-in type type provide in java.
+• These are the basic built-in type provide in java.

 • They store simple value directly in memory.